pazinio/CSVToRedisBlobTrigger/README.md

 # CSVToRedisBlobTrigger

-Azure Function - Triggered by Blob <br>
+Azure Function - Triggered by Blob (The Blob storage trigger starts a function when a new or updated blob is detected) <br>

-The following code (azure function triggered by new csv files) reads data and put stable hash code valus within an Azure Cache for Redis instance.
+The following code reads blob data and put stable hash code valus within an Azure Cache for Redis instance.